 The talented students who receive Scholastic Art & Writing Awards gain access to exhibition and publication opportunities.
 More than 60 partner colleges and universities set aside $10 million in scholarships for high school seniors who receive Scholastic Awards.
 These exceptional students walk in the footsteps of celebrated alumni of the program such as Andy Warhol, Truman Capote, Richard Avedon, Sylvia Plath, Robert Redford, Stephen King, Myla Goldberg, Richard Linklater, Kay WalkingStick, Zac Posen and Lena Dunham, all of whom received Awards when they were teens.

-Deadlines for submissions vary by region throughout the winter months, with Scholastic Art & Writing Award National Medalists announced in March 2016.
+Submissions open in September and deadlines vary by region throughout the winter months.
 To learn more about the Awards, visit the Scholastic Media Room online at mediaroom.scholastic.com/artandwriting.

 The Alliance for Young Artists & Writers, a 501(c)(3) nonprofit, identifies teenagers with exceptional creative talent and brings their remarkable work to a national audience through the Scholastic Art & Writing Awards.
 Founded in 1923, the Awards program is the longest-running, most prestigious initiative of its kind, having fostered the creativity and talent of millions of students through recognition, exhibition, publication, and scholarships.
 Over the past six years alone, students have submitted more than a million works of art and writing and more than $30 million has been made available in scholarships and awards to top participants. www.artandwriting.org